-Here we add a potential contribution of $\nu i$-process lanthanides to several OMEGA+ models and compare the resulting evolution of Europium both with and without the addition of the $\nu i$ process.
-Figure~\ref{fig:GCE} shows $[\mathrm{Eu/Fe}]$ versus $[\mathrm{Fe/H}]$ for these models alongside observational data, sourced from NuPyCEE’s STELLAB module \citep{cote2017jina}, which includes data from \citet{2009Roederer_obs,2015Jacobson,2017Hansen,2014Roederer,2004Venn,2016Battistini}.
-As the $\nu i$ process is hypothesized to occur in a rare subset of CCSNe, for the models that include this contribution we assume various occurrence rates of 1\%, 10\%, and 1–10\% of the normal CCSNe rate, using the Europium yield from our baseline wanajo150 model.
+Here we add a potential contribution of $\nu i$-process lanthanides to several OMEGA+ models and compare the resulting evolution of europium both with and without the addition of the $\nu i$ process.
+Figure~\ref{fig:GCE} shows $[\mathrm{Eu/Fe}]$ versus $[\mathrm{Fe/H}]$ for these models alongside observational data, sourced from NuPyCEE’s STELLAB module \citep{cote2017jina}, which includes data from \citet{2009Roederer_obs,2015Jacobson,2014Roederer,2004Venn,2016Battistini}.
+Measurements from the data releases of the RPA \citep{2018ApJ...858...92H, 2018ApJ...868..110S, 2020ApJ...898..150E, 2020ApJS..249...30H, 2024ApJS..274...39B} are also added for consistency.
+As the $\nu i$ process is hypothesized to occur in a rare subset of CCSNe, for the models that include this contribution we assume various occurrence rates of 1\%, 10\%, and 1–10\% of the normal CCSNe rate, using the europium yield from our baseline Wanajo150 model.

 For the models shown in Figure~\ref{fig:GCE} without a $\nu i$-process contribution, we can see that the models with the power-law DTD with an index of $-1$ and the constant 100 Myr coalescence timescale fail to reproduce the observed abundance trends at early Galactic times, while the power-law DTD with an index of $-2$ fits the observation trends better in general.
 However, all of these models show an improved fit to observed abundance trends once a $\nu i$-process contribution is added.
 Though the homogeneous GCE models used here cannot reproduce the scatter in the Eu abundances at low metallicity, they successfully illustrate an overall evolutionary trend that is consistent with observations.
-These calculations suggest a potential role for a $\nu i$ process in early Galactic lanthanide enrichments, particularly if other proposed prompt $r$-process sources such as collapsars and MHD supernovae \citep[e.g.,][]{GCE1,GCE2} are found to be less robust than anticipated.
+These calculations suggest a potential role for a $\nu i$ process in early Galactic lanthanide enrichments, particularly if other proposed prompt $r$-process sources, such as collapsars and MHD SNe \citep[e.g.,][]{GCE1,GCE2}, are found to be insufficiently robust.

-\subsection{The light curve of a \texorpdfstring{$\nu i$}{Lg}-process event}
+\subsection{The Light Curve of a \texorpdfstring{$\nu i$}{Lg}-process Event}